THE SHE WOLF

 At the end of the Edwardian Era in England two things happened.
-One, the women’s suffrage movement gained momentum and two, Manfred Müller’s father, after two false starts, finally kicked the bucket bequeathing all his worldly possessions to his son.
+One, the women’s suffrage movement gained momentum and two, Manfred Müller’s father, after two false starts, finally kicked the bucket.
+He departed, bequeathing all his worldly possessions to his only son i.e., Manfred.

 But, where could poor Manny get the money?
 If he couldn’t play the odds at the races, he could not make the money to pay his creditor.
-The catch twenty-two was that even playing the odds to earn the money required money, something that he had none of.
-What was Manny to do?
+The catch 22 was that even playing the odds to earn the money back required money, something that he had none of.
+What was poor Manny to do?

 Manny’s words had spelled the end of ‘Müller & Sons’.
 Self absorbed as he was, he never learned how his father’s heart broke at his words.